-What the Court decided was that while we were occupying Porto Rico, prior to the ratification of the treaty of peace, it was foreign territory, and our occupation and government was military, and all that was done in the nature of a military necessity and valid on that account; that from and after the ratification of the treaty of peace it was no longer foreign but domestic territory within the meaning of our tariff laws according to which tariff duties can be collected only on importations from foreign countries, and that consequently the duties collected on imports from
+What the Court decided was that while we were occupying Porto Rico, prior to the ratification of the treaty of peace, it was foreign territory, and our occupation and government was military, and all that was done in the nature of a military necessity and valid on that account; that from and after the ratification of the treaty of peace it was no longer foreign but domestic territory within the meaning of our tariff laws according to which tariff duties can be collected only on importations from foreign countries, and that consequently the duties collected on imports from Porto Rico after the ratification of the treaty of peace and prior to April 12, 1900, when Congress first legislated, were illegally collected, however, not because Congress was without constitutional power to impose such duties on importations from Porto Rico, but because during that period Congress had not so legislated.

 Poor old Constitution-"Phew!
-'It's a merry time I'll have now, following the flag!"
+'It's a merry time I'll have now, following the flag!'"